teotexe/PhilosoMeet/README.md

 ## Future development

-We are willing to include an **"oracle"** using artificial intelligence through OpenAI or Gemini API.
+We are willing to include an **oracle** using artificial intelligence through OpenAI or Gemini API.

 ---